alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 }
 ```

-**xen passes hardware information to the vm through the device tree.**
+**xen passes hardware information to the VM through the device tree.**

-here, i temporarily hardcoded the gic address into the threadx source code but support device trees.
+here, I temporarily hardcoded the GIC address into the threadx source code but support device trees.

-to confirm the addresses of the gic-v3 related registers, continue reading the source code, use GDB for debugging, or add print statements.
+to confirm the addresses of the GIC-v3 related registers, continue reading the source code, use GDB for debugging, or add print statements.

-ultimately, the gic address information obtained is as follows:
+ultimately, the GIC address information obtained is as follows:

 ```text
 gicd base 0x3001000